GalvanizeOpenSource/100-ds-problems/100-problems.md

    => {'a': ['a', 'an'], 'b': ['bearing'], 'i': ['important'], 's': ['special', 'string', 'salutation']}
    ```

 1. Write a function that reads lines from two files, and writes out a new file.
 You may assume that each line in the input files contain a single word.
-The output file should have the words concatinated with a comma, but the two words on each line should be in alphabetical order.
+The output file should have the words concatenated with a comma, but the two words on each line should be in alphabetical order.
 If the input files have different lengths, write single words to the output file until the longer file is exhausted.

     ```
     File 1:  File2: